-Engineering students make auto
+Engineering Students make auto shower for FW man

 ANGOLA, Ind. – A hands-free, automatic shower system developed by Trine University's Innovation One and a team of engineering students has improved a Fort Wayne man's quality of life.